WebPraktikos/universal-resume/README.md

 Contact Me / Hire Me
 ---------

-If you have any question, comment, or issue, please don’t hesitate to contact me at:
+If you have any question, comment, or issue, please let me know via:
 - hi@webpraktikos.com
 - https://twitter.com/webpraktikos
 - or open an issue on GitHub (Issues → New issue)

-Always happy to hear from you!

 License
 ---------